-If your child receives a stage 2 intervention, it does not mean that they have been identified as having a Special Educational Need or Disability.
+If your child receives additional intervention, it does not mean that they have been identified as having a Special Educational Need or Disability.

 These interventions are specially designed for children who require support that is different from and additional to the provision made for pupils without SEND.
 As a school, we follow the SEND Code of Practice’s ‘Assess, Plan, Do, Review’ model to ensure that parents are involved in every stage of their child’s SEND support.

-Children can be at three different stages of SEND support:
+Children can be at different stages of SEND support:

 Children at this stage of support do not have significant or complex special educational needs.
 Their needs are mainly met by Quality First Teaching and targeted interventions.
 However, advice may be sought from external professionals to ensure that all the support they are receiving is appropriate to their needs and well-targeted.
 A termly review will take place with their class teacher making sure parents and pupil views are listened to and acted upon.